joekingsleyMukundi/joekingsleyMukundi/README.md

-### Hi there 👋 i am Joe Mukundi
+### Hi there 👋 i am Joekingsley Mukundi

-a developer  working with  node js, php/laravel ,flutter and spring.I am a friendly person good communicator and a team player.I belive togeter we can make a diffrence.My view on a great engineer is not what you know but what you can find out and the abillity to learn new technologies and embrace them.
-I am a good problem solver and fast thinker.Open to change.
+ A software developer with a touch of dev ops, currently in love with nodejs django  with a touch of golang and spring boot.
+I am a blockhain enthusiast and gaining a good understanding of microservices and event driven architecture.
+I dream of becoming a software architect at and help SMES to become fortune 500 companies.
+I love watching football and software related vlogs  like a day in a life of a software engeneer. i am getting really good at googling and pusching code snippets  on git hup to help me develop quicker.
+My view on test driven development is that it might be slow  during development but its going to save up on time in the long run. finally Blockchain is the future

-- 🔭 I’m currently working on ...Affinity Project Managment tool
+- 🔭 I’m currently working on ...Ehomes Digital real estate and writers hub
 - 🌱 I’m currently learning ...[data stuctures,java Spring]
-- 👯 I’m looking to collaborate on ...[node js,flutter,spring,laravel,django]
+- 👯 I’m looking to collaborate on ...[node js,flutter,spring,django]
-- 🤔 I’m looking for help with ...Android Kotlin
+- 🤔 I’m looking for help with ...software design and various types of software architecture
 - 💬 Ask me about ...anything
 - 📫 How to reach me: ...{EMAIL}[joekingsleymukundi@gmail.com]
 - 😄 Pronouns: ...He/Him